mz2/gpt-researcher-snap/README.md

-# gpt-researcher Snap Packaging
+# Snap packaging for `gpt-researcher`

-This project provides Snap packaging for the `gpt-researcher` Python CLI application.
+This project provides Snap packaging for the [gpt-researcher](https://github.com/assafelovic/gpt-researcher) Python CLI application.

 ## How to build the Snap